-FCS_RND.1 Quality standards for random numbers

-FCS_RND.1.1 The TSF shall provide a random number generation mechanism that meets the following:

-[RGS-B1] and [SP800-90] with seed entropy of at least 128 bits7.
+FCS_RND.1 Quality standards for random numbers Hierarchical to: No other components.
+Dependencies: No dependencies.
+FCS_RND.1.1 The TSF shall provide a random number generation mechanism that meets the following: [RGS-B1] and [SP800-90] with seed entropy of at least 128 bits .

-7 [assignment: defined quality standard]